aetilley/pcfg/README.txt

 In practice however, most data that we do obtain in UNIV_PCFG format will have come from some sort of "counts file" at some point in its creation by way of MLE parameter estimates.
+Furthermore, this counts file will have been computed, at some point, from some parsed collection of text (a tree-bank).

-See derivation_example.txt for a simple example of how a counts file might be generated.
+See derivation_example.txt for a simple example of how a counts file might be generated from a tree-bank file, and how a UNIV_PCFG file might be computed from a counts file.

-Whatever the details...at some point after we obtained a training corpus, since it is not enought to have a raw training corpus
+Whatever the details...at some point after we obtained a training corpus, since it is not enough to have a raw training corpus

-(1) a choice must be made about legal rules; we can call the subset of allowable rules the *signature* of the PCFG (consider for instance the CNF restrictions).
+(1) a choice must be made about admissible transition rules for the grammar;
+we can call the subset of allowable rules the *signature* of the PCFG (consider for instance the CNF restrictions).
 But even with our signature selected,

-(2) We need semantic (parse) information about the raw corpus sufficient to record counts for all the rules in our signature.
+(2) We need parse information about the raw corpus sufficient to record counts for all the rules in our signature.

 In order to do (2), there are really only two options.